ART FOR MATERIAL AID

 hego

-Hego (aka Hugh Snelgrove) is a multidisciplinary Visual Artist, based in Gadigal / Sydney, Australia.
+Hego is a multidisciplinary Visual Artist, based in Gadigal / Sydney, Australia.
 Hegos work shares stories and calls people to action with illustration, paintings, murals, photography, zines & documentaries.
 His work often focuses on collaborating with local communities to help amplify undertold stories.

 @_hego